cloudflare/cloudflare-docs/content/version-management/get-started.md

 # Get started

-Follow this tutorial to start testing and deploying edge configuration changes with Version Management.
+Follow this tutorial to start testing and deploying zone configuration changes with Version Management.

 ## Step 1 - Enable versioning